texasflood/texasflood.github.io.b/_posts/2015-03-11-vim-improvements.md

 - Ability to use the repeat number feature for both inline operations and multiline operations.
 E.g. typing `2>>` indents two lines by one indent to the left.
 There should be an option like `-2>>` to indent one line twice.

-- Case insensitivity for filename completion, e.g. `:e filename`.
+- Case insensitivity for filename completion when using `:e filename`.
+Better filename tab completion, e.g. don't complete to buffers that are already open.
+Maybe even add an option to not autocomplete files with `.swp` or `.swo` files as they are probably open elsewhere

 - Not requiring a space prepending a string which you want to filename complete (`^X^F`)